When is a non-Markovian quantum process classical?: non-Markovian classical processes

 where we have defined $\alpha_{ijk}:=\tr\left[ (P_{y_K(k)}\otimes\cdots \otimes P_{y_1(k)}) T_i(\vec{x}_j) \right]$, $\beta_{ij}:=\tr \left[ C T_i\left(\vec{x}_j\right)\right]$ and $p_k:=\mathbbm{P}_K(\vec{y}(k))$.
 For completeness we also give the dual program, which by definition turns a minimization into a maximization.
 The dual problem is useful to give bounds on the found solution, to solve the problem, and potentially to find different interpretations of the quantity in question.
 The dual of the program above can be formulated as:

 It follows directly from the interpretation as the solution of the game defined above that the quantity $M(C)$ is faithful, i.e., its value is zero if the statistics is classical, and that it measures how difficult it is to simulate the given comb by a classical stochastic process.
-As such, it provides us with a properly motivated quantifier of the degree of non-classicality of quantum processes.
+As such, it provides us with a properly motivated quantifier of the degree of non-classicality of quantum processes, which describes how well the obtained statistics can be simulated by a classical process.

 The full evaluation of $M(C)$ would, in principle, require testing over every sequence of projective measurements (to compute the maximization in Eq.~\eqref{eq:minmax}) and the comparison with every classical multi-time probability distribution (to compute the minimization in Eq.~\eqref{eq:minmax}).
 Practically, it is then useful to consider bounds to this quantifier of non-classicality, which can be accessed via a limited number of measurements.
-In particular, lower bounds can be obtained by using a subset of measurement sequences $T_i(\vec{x})$ (in a similar way as to how one can use entanglement witnesses to construct bounds on meaningful entanglement measures~\cite{horodecki_1996,Audenaert_2006,Eisert_2007,Guehne_2007}.
+In particular, lower bounds can be obtained by using a subset of measurement sequences $T_i(\vec{x})$ (in a similar way as to how one can use entanglement witnesses to construct bounds on meaningful entanglement measures~\cite{horodecki_1996,Audenaert_2006,Eisert_2007,Guehne_2007}).
+If such a lower bound is non-zero, this is already sufficient to conclude that the comb is non-classical.
 On the other hand, upper bounds can be attained by restricting our consideration to some classical combs.
 As a relevant example, for any given comb $C$ one can focus on a single classical comb $\overline{C}^{\textup{Cl.}}$, realized by applying a dephasing map before and after each measurement.
 This yields the statistics resulting from the marginals of the joint statistics one would obtain by measuring at every time.
 Note that, while this specific choice of a classical comb only provides us with an upper bound on our measure defined above, it is nonetheless faithful.
 In the simplest case where only two times are involved, $K=2$, one can easily see that by replacing $C^{\textup{Cl.}}$ with $\overline{C}^{\textup{Cl.}}$ in Eq.~\eqref{eq:minmax}, we derive the following upper bound